OctopusDeploy/blog/blog/2022-03/how-octopus-complements-build-server/index.md

 An environment is a collection of deployment targets used for a specific purpose, such as regional server farms, virtual agents, and cloud services.
 :::

 An ideal deployment should flow through at least 2 environments before it reaches users.
-A minimalist environment structure, for example, would look like this:
+A minimalist environment structure, for example, looks like this:

 - Development - an environment used by developers to iron out mistakes
 - Test - an environment for testing an app works as users would expect